 The success of formal democracy in India is generally attributed to the organizational strengths of the Congress and the political skills of its leaders.
 Yet India's inheritance of the British raj's unitary centre and the forging of very different sorts of international links in the first decade of independence appear to be the more important variables.
 It is common knowledge that the Congress leadership lost no time embracing and extolling the very same Indian civil service which had been a consistent target of their attack under colonialism.
-But it is less well-known that the IAS and the IPS played a decisive role in ensuring the centre's writ in many areas where the Congress, especially at the provincial and local levels, was no less than dissension within the Muslim League.
+But it is less well-known that the IAS and the IPS played a decisive role in ensuring the centre's writ in many areas where the Congress machinery was unable to deliver the goods.
+The disarray within the Congress, especially at the provincial and local levels, was no less than dissension within the Muslim League.
 In the initial years of independence the similarities and weaknesses of a single party state in both India and Pakistan were striking.
 However, the Indian polity was better able to preserve parliamentary forms, if not wholly democratic practices.